mgula57/mlb_showdown_card_bot/README.md

 In-game SPEED is calculated differently depending on the year.
 * If the year is BEFORE or ON 2015, STOLEN BASES (per 650 PA) is used.
 * If the year is AFTER 2015, SPRINT SPEED _(Sourced from Baseball Savant)_ is used along with STOLEN BASES (per 650 PA).
-A weighted avg is used where SPRINT SPEED has a 70% weighting and STOLEN BASES has a 30% weighting.
+A weighted avg is used where SPRINT SPEED has a 60% weighting and STOLEN BASES has a 40% weighting.
+  * If the player's speed from using SB would be above 20 and is higher than their speed would be using SPRINT SPEED, the weighting is changed to 75% for SB and 25% for SPRINT SPEED.

 The combination of SPRINT SPEED/STOLEN BASES is then converted to a percentile based off a range (the same way that defense is calculated).
 That percentile is then multiplied by the maximum in-game speed.